demanasta/pres-templates/README.md

     * `Pub`: Professional presentaions for your research work on conferences, meetings etc.

     * `Lct`: Academic presentation for university courses, lecture.

+  * Special pre-defined frames for each style (thanku, Q&A)

 --------------------------------------------------------------------------------